 3. Emollient Cuticle Cream

 Between the garden, stacking hay, brushing horses, and general country life, my hands take a beating.
-But after just a few days of rubbing cocoa butter into my ragged cuticles they look good as new.
+But after just a few days of using cocoa butter on my ragged cuticles they look good as new.

-Rub a small bit of cocoa butter into your nails and cuticles every night before bed, and anytime throughout the day you need a little extra.
+Rub a small bit of cocoa butter into your nails and cuticles every night before bed, and anytime throughout the day you need a little extra moisturization or protection.

 4. Solid Perfume Bar Base